Title IX

 In addition to being considered discriminatory, sexual violence is criminal activity.

 Reporting sexual misconduct is an individual decision.
 While the University encourages survivors to report misconduct, we recognize that it can be a challenging decision and may not be the right action for every survivor.
-The Title IX Office can talk with survivors about various reporting options, so they can make informed and thoughtful decisions.
-Meeting with a member of the Title IX staff does not mean you must file a complaint, or report to police.
-At the initial meeting, we will talk through reporting, interim measures, and safety, and make referrals to campus and community resources.
-To schedule a meeting with a Title IX Office staff member, At Bradford and Titusville campus please contact Sofia Bednez at spb128@pitt.edu or 814-362-0251.
+The Title IX Office can talk with survivors about various reporting options so they can make informed and thoughtful decisions.
+Meeting with a member of the Title IX staff does not mean you must file a complaint or report it to the police.
+At the initial meeting, we will discuss reporting, interim measures, and safety, and make referrals to campus and community resources.
+To schedule a meeting with a Title IX Office staff member At Bradford and Titusville campus, please contact Title IX Student Liaison Kara Kennedy or Title IX Faculty/Staff Liaison Dr. David Fitz.

 Beyond contacting Title IX, you may file a criminal complaint by contacting the Bradford Campus Police at 814-368-3211 or Titusville Campus at 814-827-4488.